-- (vi) The application for refund should be accompanied by the documents which clearly establish that refund is due to applicant.
-These documents are prescribed by Rule 89(2), and details are discussed in Para 54.4 - (vii) Further the applicant is required to furnish documents and other evidences to establish that - (a) Amount of tax and interest, if any, paid on such tax or any other amount paid in relation to which such refund is claimed was collected from him or (e.g. Purchase Invoices, Electronic Credit ledger, Returns) OR

-(b) Amount of tax and interest, if any, paid on such tax or any other amount paid in relation to which such refund is claimed was paid by him or (e.g. Sale Invoices, Electronic Cash Ledger, Challans for payment of tax, returns offsetting liability etc.)
+- (vii) In case of refund under section 54 (8) (e) of the CGST Act the applicant is required to furnish documents and other evidences to establish that the: - (a) Amount of tax and interest, if any, paid on such tax or any other amount paid in relation to which such refund is claimed was collected from him or (e.g., Purchase Invoices, Electronic Credit ledger, Returns) OR - (b) Amount of tax and interest, if any, paid on such tax or any other amount paid in relation to which such refund is claimed was paid by him or (e.g., Sale Invoices, Electronic Cash Ledger, Challans for payment of tax, returns offsetting liability, etc.)

-The applicant is also required to establish with the help of documentary and other evidence that the incidence of such tax and interest had not been passed on to any other person.
+The applicant is also required to establish with the help of documentary and other evidence that the incidence of such tax and interest has not been passed on to any other person.

-(viii) If the amount of refund claim is less than rupees 2 lakh, it shall not be necessary for the applicant to furnish any documentary and other evidences but self-declaration based on documentary and other evidences available with the claimant, certifying that he has not passed on the incidence of such tax and interest would suffice to claim refund.
+(viii) Further to the above conditions, if the amount of refund claim is less than rupees 2 lakh, it shall not be necessary for the applicant to furnish any documentary and other evidences but a self-declaration based on documentary and other evidences available with the claimant, certifying that he has not passed on the incidence of such tax and interest would suffice to claim refund.

-As per section 49(9) Every person who has paid the tax on goods or services or both under this Act shall, unless the contrary is proved by him, be deemed to have passed on the full incidence of such tax to the recipient of such goods or services or both.
+As per section 49(9), every person who has paid the tax on goods or services or both under this Act shall, unless the contrary is proved by him, be deemed to have passed on the full incidence of such tax to the recipient of such goods or services or both.